francesco-innocenti/Neuro_AI_Papers/README.md

 patterns robustly.
 They propose a neuron model incorporating the three known dendritic integration zones of pyramidal
 neurons: proximal dendrites providing feedforward input leading to action potentials; and basal and apical dendrites providing predictions leading to depolarisation only.
-They show that a single-layer network of these neurons can learn with a Hebbian-like rule sequences of patterns continuously and robustly.
+They show that a single-layer network of these neurons can learn with an unsupervised Hebbian-like rule sequences of patterns continuously and robustly.

 ## Background sources